cloudflare/cloudflare-docs/content/cache/about/cache-rules.md

 {{<beta>}} Cache Rules {{</beta>}}

 Use cache rules to customize cache properties of your HTTP requests.
 For example, create a rule to specify how long to cache a resource in the Cloudflare edge network.

+Be aware that when you select **Eligible for cache** in Cache Rules, this is equivalent to [cache everything](/cache/how-to/create-page-rules/#cache-everything) cache level.
+If you do not enable eligible for cache, the expected behavior is the standard cache level present in page rules.

 ## Availability